 Another article tested identification with a sports team by conducting two studies measuring team identification through several reactions.
 With the construction of a new scale and the measuring of 546 undergraduates, the authors checked for identification levels (strong, moderate or low) and this was done with several behavioural, affective and cognitive reactions of the sports spectators.
-The first study consisted of a sample of 188 participants who completed a 7 item questionnaire with a Likert scale format designed to measure identification levels with their university basketball team.
-To this an additional random sample of 49 participants were asked to fill in the same questionnaire one year later to test the instrument's reliability.
-The second study measured identification with the same questionnaire from the first study in addition to a questionnaire design to assess participants' reactions and behaviour toward the university team.
+The first study consisted of a sample of 188 participants who completed a 7-item questionnaire with a Likert scale format designed to measure identification levels with their university basketball team.
+An additional random sample of 49 participants were asked to fill in the same questionnaire one year later to test the instrument's reliability.
+The second study measured identification with the same questionnaire as the first study in addition to a questionnaire designed to assess participants' reactions and behaviour toward the university team.
 A total of 358 students took part in this study, and the items checked four factors including involvement (3 items), attribution (3 items), investment (6 items) and fan uniqueness (4 items) (Wann and Branscombe, 1993).
 In previous studies researchers used the method of performing the sampling and questionnaires collection in two or three phases.
 In this article one can see a deeper implementation of this by conducting the identification levels with a larger gap in time.
-This permits to test the new suggested scale with the influence of time.
-In author’s research, due to limitations in time, it was not possible so the data was collected once and the comparison of level of identification was measured with a self-report method in the questionnaire.
+This permits the researcher to test the new suggested scale with the influence of time.
+In author’s research, due to time limitations, this was not possible so the data were collected once and the comparison of identification levels was carried out with a self-report method in the questionnaire.

-Fisher & Wakefield (1998) studied the involvement of sports fan by understanding the factors that lead to identification and group supportive behaviour, even of unsuccessful teams.
-They conducted a two group field study with 250 respondents to a one-page survey.
-A scale with a range 1-7, 1 being strongly disagree and 7 strongly agree, measured several presets.
-Group identification (defines the fan's relation with the sports team) and domain involvement (relation with the sport itself) were measured with five items each.
-Perceived group performance (the fan's belief in his team being ranked highly) and group member attractiveness (the perception of a team's players' desired qualities) were measured with four items each.
-And group supportive behaviour was tested as well: "three types of behaviour were used to measure team support: game attendance, game behaviours and the purchase of licensed products."
-(Fisher & Wakefield 1998, 31).
-In this behavioural study that tests a similar aspect of loyalty the use of field study permits the researcher to target directly the population he was interested to study.
-On the other hand this causes a lack of randomality used in other studies.
-For that reason in author’s study a random sample was chosen.
-In addition, a short questionnaire is probably a good tool when the subjects are in the field, but this limits the possibilities of analysis and conclusions due to a small data collection.
-Inspired in this article the method of measuring behaviour in author’s research was also done with the help of the three factors, game attendance, game behaviour and purchase of products (in this case any product related to the team and not only licensed products).
+Fisher & Wakefield (1998) studied the involvement of sports fans by understanding the factors that lead to identification and group-supportive behaviour, even of unsuccessful teams.
+They conducted a two-group field study with 250 respondents to a one-page survey.
+A scale with a range of 1–7, where 1 meant ‘strongly disagree’ and 7 ‘strongly agree’, measured several presets.
+Group identification (defining the fan's relation to the sports team) and domain involvement (relation to the sport itself) were measured with five items each.
+Perceived group performance (the fan’s belief in his team being ranked highly) and group member attractiveness (the perception of a team’s players’ desired qualities) were measured with 4 items each.
+And group-supportive behaviour was tested as well: ‘[T]hree types of behaviour were used to measure team support: game attendance, game behaviours and the purchase of licensed products’ (Fisher & Wakefield 1998, 31).
+In this behavioural study that tests a similar aspect of loyalty, the use of a field study permits the researcher to directly target the population he was interested in studying.
+On the other hand, this causes a lack of the randomisation used in other studies.
+For that reason, in this author’s study a random sample was chosen.
+In addition, a short questionnaire is probably a good tool when the subjects are in the field, but this limits the possibilities of analysis and conclusions due to a small set of data.
+Inspired by this article, the method of measuring behaviour in this author’s research also involved the help of the three factors game attendance, game behaviour and purchase of products (in this case any product related to the team and not only licensed products).